Website Launch Checklist: Key Highlights

 Before your website goes live, you’ll need to analyze every aspect to unearth any potential issues or errors.

-The website pre-launch checklist can be split into three sections:
+The website pre-launch checklist can be split into three sections, as seen below:

 Search Engine Optimization (SEO)

-Having an SEO-optimized website will ensure more people find and visit your website, producing leads and boosting brand recognition.
+With 53.3% of all website traffic coming from organic search, prioritizing your SEO strategy will ensure more people find and visit your website, producing leads and boosting brand recognition.

 Here’s how to ensure your site is SEO-ready before it is launched to the public: